View our posts

 4. Inadequate

 In addition, there is an Academic Tutoring Day each year and an annual Parents’ Subject Consultation Evening.
-These events present further opportunities for parents/carers to find out how the son/daughter is doing and discuss their progress with teaching staff.
+These events present further opportunities for parents/carers to find out how their son/daughter is doing and discuss their progress with teaching staff.